Norwegian Culture

 Join the Sons of Norway-Mandt Lodge for a night of bingo, Norwegian style.
 Food is served at 5 p.m. and again during the bingo break.
 Players can expect an evening of fun and cash prizes.

 The public is invited to attend the Sunday worship service at Christ Lutheran Church.
 Listen to the sounds of Norway while the celebrant sings part of the traditional Norwegian liturgy.
-The Edvard Grieg men’s chorus of Madison, will have some recorded performnces replayed during service.
+The Edvard Grieg men’s chorus of Madison, will also perform.

 There is no admission fee, but goodwill donations are welcome.